AndreasChristensen89/resto-booking-system/README.md

 5. If three tables are not sufficient then tables will be added one by one, largest to smallest.
     - If sum of seats exceeds number of guests then last table will not be added, and it, along with the following smaller tables, is checked for which one gives fewest losses.
     - Seeks to only add one table to preserve tables
-6. Once tables are assigned Admin is still free to change tables in admin settings.
+6. Once tables are assigned Admin is still free to change tables.
-7. This logic assumes that the restaurant is able to move tables around

-## Additional comments on setup
+### Same zone tables
+1. Method uses a list of all available tables
+2. Creates lists of each zone's tables.
+3. Loops through each zone-list and checks if sum of seats >= guests
+4. If sum passes then each zone-list is run through same logic as any-tables logic
+5. The result with the fewest losses is returned.

+### Limitations of table sort logic
+* The logic is limited in that it does not factor in moveable tables, but is only able to go by zone.
+Zones may not be easy to handle in real life, depending on the restaurant setup, and the logic may end up not finding what would be an obvious solution.
+    * In this I am mostly referring to larger parties that require multiple tables.
+Tables may be in the same zone, but not optimal to put next to each other.
+Also, tables from two zones may be easily put together in real life, but should not in general be in the same zone and thus not able to be sorted with the current logic.
+    *
+* Admin

+## Django apps
 * In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
 Instead, I found it better to require to add contact details before making a booking.
 This way the same user can easily book again, and the details are taken from the user.
 The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.
-* Height of body is set to 100 to fill the screen

 command used for copying authentication templates to directory.
 Once copied we can make changes to the styling, and the content